gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 achievements, which, great in their first beginnings, have already shed the brightest lustre on your riper years, and of the future increase, of which it shall be more fully and adequately related.

-# The Author's Preface to the Second and Revised Edition of his History, dedicated to John, King of England.
+# The Author's Preface to the Second and Revised Edition of his History, dedicated to John, King of England

 *To his most revered lord, and beloved in Christ, John, the noble and illustrious king of England, lord of Ireland, duke of Normandy and Aquitaine, and count of Anjou: Giraldus dedicates his work, wishing